Driss Basri: Early life and career

-Exile and death
+Exile

+Three months after Hassan II's death in 1999, Basri was dismissed by the newly-enthroned king Mohammed VI on 9 November 1999.
+This decision briefly fueled hopes for the democratisation of Morocco.
+Basri reportedly had an animosity with Fouad Ali El Himma, Mohammed's close friend from school.
+They had conflictual relations during the time in which El Himma worked at the ministry of the Interior.

-Three months after King Mohammed VI acceded to the throne in 1999, succeeding Hassan II, Basri was at last discharged from his ministerial functions on 9 November 1999.
-He went to live in Paris.
-In March 2004, his Moroccan passport was withdrawn, leading Basri to become, in effect, an illegal alien in France.
+After being dismissed, Basri went into self-exile in Paris.
+In March 2004, his Moroccan passport was withdrawn, effectively making him an illegal alien in France.
 However, he still travelled internationally, and was not disturbed by the French police.

-Basri reportedly had an animosity with Fouad Ali El Himma, the close influential friend of Mohammed VI (then crown prince).
-They had conflictual relations during the time in which El Himma worked at the ministry of the Interior.

-Basri was heard by the judge Patrick Ramaël in May 2006, as a witness, concerning Mehdi Ben Barka's kidnapping.
-Basri declared to the magistrate that he had not been linked to the Ben Barka Affair.
+He was heard by judge Patrick Ramaël in May 2006, as a witness, concerning the kidnapping of Mehdi Ben Barka.
+Basri declared to the magistrate that he had not been linked to the Ben Barka affair.
 He added that "it is possible that the King knew.
 It is legitimate to think that de Gaulle possessed some information…"

+Death

-Driss Basri died in Paris on 27 August 2007.
-He was buried in Rabat on 29 August; The Interior Minister in 2007 Chakib Benmoussa was the only representative of the government at the funeral.
+Basri died in Paris on 27 August 2007.
+He was buried in Rabat on 29 August; then-interior minister Chakib Benmoussa was the only representative of the government at the funeral.